If you’re a marketer, you have to deal with (on average) 102,203 images and videos a year to keep on top of your game.

 - Stock photography you’ve bought a licence for

-- Videos for ads, social and your site
+- Video files for ads, social and your site

 - Audio files, like a podcast your team has made or creative for audio ads

-But marketing asset management isn’t just a fancy way to store all your creative assets.
-It goes way beyond that.
+But marketing asset management tools aren’t just a fancy way to store all your creative assets.
+They go way beyond that.

 A good digital asset management solution with marketing asset management features, like Dash, will let you search for marketing assets the way you think with clever tagging and custom fields.
 It’ll give you a whole host of different sharing options to suit however you want to send you files.
 And it’ll have in-built features which let you get your graphics ready for your campaigns with the click of a button.